doc4d/docs/docs/code-editor/overview.md

 ##### 4D tags and URLs (4DACTION...)

-This option is used to reinforce 4D Web server security: when it is not checked, the project method cannot be executed via an HTTP request containing the special 4DACTION URL used for calling 4D methods, nor the special 4DSCRIPT, 4DTEXT and 4DHTML tags (as well as the former 4DVAR and 4DHTMLVAR tags).
-For more information, refer to [URLs and Form Actions](https://doc.4d.com/4Dv19R5/4D/14-R2/URLs-and-Form-Actions.300-1342176.en.html) and [4D Transformation Tags](https://doc.4d.com/4Dv19R5/4D/19-R5/4D-Transformation-Tags.300-5830552.en.html) in the 4D *Language Reference* manual.
+This option is used to reinforce 4D Web server security: when it is not checked, the project method cannot be executed via an HTTP request containing the special [4DACTION URL](../WebServer/httpRequests.md#4daction) used for calling 4D methods, nor the special [4DSCRIPT, 4DTEXT and 4DHTML tags](../Tags/tags.md).

 In the Explorer, project methods with this attribute are given a specific icon ![](https://doc.4d.com/4Dv19R5/picture/440496/pict440496.fr.png).